Graph X 2 Y 1

 The Equation's Role in Calculus

 The equation x² = y plays a vital role in calculus.
 Its derivative, dy/dx = 2x, provides the slope of the tangent line at any point on the parabola.
-This allows us to determine instantaneous rates of change and analyze the parabola's behavior at various points.
+In real terms, this allows us to determine instantaneous rates of change and analyze the parabola's behavior at various points.
 Integration allows us to find the area under the curve of the parabola, which has significant applications in various fields.

 Real-World Applications: From Physics to Architecture